citrix/citrix-daas-rest-go/citrixorchestration/docs/DeliveryGroupDetailResponseModel.md

 `func (o *DeliveryGroupDetailResponseModel) UnsetLogOffWarningTitle()`

 UnsetLogOffWarningTitle ensures that no value is present for LogOffWarningTitle, not even an explicit nil
+### GetLoadBalanceType

+`func (o *DeliveryGroupDetailResponseModel) GetLoadBalanceType() LoadBalanceType`

+GetLoadBalanceType returns the LoadBalanceType field if non-nil, zero value otherwise.

+### GetLoadBalanceTypeOk

+`func (o *DeliveryGroupDetailResponseModel) GetLoadBalanceTypeOk() (*LoadBalanceType, bool)`

+GetLoadBalanceTypeOk returns a tuple with the LoadBalanceType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLoadBalanceType

+`func (o *DeliveryGroupDetailResponseModel) SetLoadBalanceType(v LoadBalanceType)`

+SetLoadBalanceType sets LoadBalanceType field to given value.

+### HasLoadBalanceType

+`func (o *DeliveryGroupDetailResponseModel) HasLoadBalanceType() bool`

+HasLoadBalanceType returns a boolean if a field has been set.

 ### GetAutoscaleLogOffReminderEnabled

 `func (o *DeliveryGroupDetailResponseModel) GetAutoscaleLogOffReminderEnabled() bool`